Transcendent-Tapir/Glamorous-Gladiators/characters.md

 Characters in Glamorous Gladiators are naturally called Gladiators.
 These are people that live to fight, or fight to level.
 They generally have immense power, and won't hesitate to use violence.

+**Glam**
+Every Gladiator is Glamorous, though what that means will vary from person to person.
+Glamor isn't something tied to a single number or stat, it's reflected in everything a character does.

+A fundamental question that for every Gladiator is: What does glam mean to you?

+You can answer this before character creation and use it to inform your stats, aspects, assets, and special techniques.
+Or you can go through and generate those character traits first, and use them to inspire what your Gladiator might find Glam.

+Some options for Glam might include:
+- Pure brute strength
+- Dancing around your opponents
+- Outsmarting everyone and getting them to fall right into your traps
+- The transformative power of radioactive mutation
+- Being completely untouched by those unworthy, which includes nearly everyone
+- Simple Efficiency

 **Stats**